When Was The Laser Invented?

 In 1960 came the first working laser.
 Operated by Theodore Maiman, it consisted of a high-power flash lamp that shone on a ruby rod coated with silver.
 Dubbed the “Ruby” laser, its light source pulsed every few seconds.
 It had a short wavelength, but it was extremely powerful.
 Once this technology was developed, it didn’t take long to advance.

-Laser Hair Removal Beginnings
+How Was Laser Hair Removal Developed

 Laser hair removal likely came as a byproduct of an experiment.
 In the mid-1970s, the development of the alexandrite laser made light-based hair removal a commercial possibility.
 This is because the alexandrite laser was a lot safer than older ones on the market.
 Yet it tended to under-heat follicles, so it wasn’t terribly effective for hair reduction.